32blit/32blit-sdk/docs/32Blit-Loader.md

 You should ideally add this directory to your `PATH` or alternatively copy this utility somewhere your system can find it.

+### Windows - Visual Studio

+You can build the tool with the Visual Studio solution (`vs/32blit.sln`).
+It will be built to `vs/x64/Debug/32Blit.exe` (or similar, depending on build configuration).

+You should ideally add this directory to your `PATH` or alternatively copy this utility somewhere your system can find it.

 ### Windows - WSL

 From the root of the repository you must: